TheOsceola - FGCU edges FSU in an 11-10 slugfest

 Edrick Felix smacked a solo home run over the screen in right-center field in the ninth inning, lifting Florida Gulf Coast to an 11-10 win over Florida State on Saturday.

 The day was far from a defensive clinic, as FGCU committed five errors and FSU committed three errors.
-Jaime Arnold was an example of how the pitching was impacted, giving up six runs (but only two earned) in his 2.1 innings.
+Left-hander Jaime Arnold was an example of how the pitching was impacted, giving up six runs (but only two earned) in his 2.1-inning start.

+"They battled from the very first pitch of the game to the last pitch," FSU coach Link Jarrett said.
+"The expectation of fighting through it, good.
+To see it necessary and we clearly had our chances.
+Not a clean game by any stretch of the imagination.
+It was tough to sit through moments of that on our side.
+I’m sure they’re probably saying the same thing.

+"But they scored one more run than we did.
+And that’s what matters.
+They damaged mistakes.
+And when those go over the fence that was the difference in this one."

 FSU started a rally in the ninth, with Colton Vincent and Treyton Rank hitting two-out singles.
 But Jordan Carrion grounded into a fielder's choice to end the game.